 Members enjoy regular monthly social meeting often with a topical talk scheduled, regular visits to member’s home apiaries, and invitations to various lectures and training programmes.

 Our Members come from North Oxfordshire (10 beekeepers in and around Banbury), South Warwickshire and indeed a bit of North-East Gloucestershire (currently 9 members in and around Chipping Campden) and even a couple of members in Northamptonshire.
 The map below shows where individual members are and where we have ‘clusters’ of members – we cover quite an area:

 A membership application form can be found on our Join Us page

+No. 9 | Members enjoy regular monthly social meeting often with a topical talk scheduled, regular visits to member’s home apiaries, and invitations to various lectures and training programmes.

+The map below shows where our members are and where we have ‘clusters’ of members – we cover quite an area:

+A membership application form can be found on our Join Us page